-Of the 216 subscribing labs, 190 submitted sufficient results to allow complete evaluation of performance, 7 submitted insufficient results and 19 laboratories submitted no results.
+Of the 241 labs, 211 submitted sufficient results to allow complete evaluation of performance, 8 submitted insufficient results and 22 laboratories submitted no results.

-For most of the individual amino acids results were submitted by more than 170 labs.
-For one amino acid (5-aminolevulinic acid) only 83 laboratories submitted results (see below).
-With modern amino acid analysers employing ion-exchange chromatography a separation and quantitation of all the amino acids present in the distributed samples is possible.
+For most of the individual amino acids results were submitted by more than 200 labs.
+For one amino acid (saccharopine) only 107 laboratories submitted results.
+With modern amino acid analysers employing ion-exchange chromatography a complete separation and quantitation of all the amino acids present in the distributed samples should be possible.
 Even with those amino acids present at concentrations close to the limit of detection in the basal sample these should be easily measurable in those samples with additions.
+Results suggested that some laboratories experienced difficulties in the separation of cystine and saccharopine.
+The separation obtained using the Biochrom ion exchange system is shown in the figure below.